theantichris/Simple-Plugin-Framework/README.md

 ### Settings

-The Settings part of the framework consists of three classes.
+The Settings API part of the framework consists of three classes.
 Settings, SettingsSection, and SettingsField.

-A SettingsField object represents a single settings field on the page.
-A SettingsSection object represents a section of SettingsField objects grouped together on the page.
-The Settings object manages the WordPress interactions and what page the settings are displayed on.
+A SettingsField object represents a single settings field and a SettingsSection object represents a section of SettingsField objects.

+The Settings object manages the WordPress interactions and what page the settings will be displayed displayed on.

-The Settings constructor requires the page slug (string) for the page the settings will be displayed on.
-Text domain (string) can be passed in optionally.
+The Settings constructor requires the slug for the page the settings will be displayed on.

     $settings = new Settings($myPage->getSlug());

 #### SettingsFields

-Start by creating your fields.
-The SettingsField constructor requires the field title (string) and view (View).
-Prefix (string), text domain (string), and additional arguments (array) can be provided but are optional.
-Prefix is set to 'lwppfw' by default.

-Field title will be converted into an ID for the field in the WordPress database by being processed through sanitize_title() and being prepended by the value of prefix.

-You can add anything you would like to the fields view but it is recommended to only specify the form field tag and label.

-    $field1 = new SettingsField('Field One', $viewView); // ID is lwppfw-field-one.
+The SettingsField constructor requires a title and View to be passed in.
+The View file should only contain the HTML needed to render the input field.

+You can specify a prefix for your field's slugs to help prevent naming conflicts in the database by using the $prefix parameter.
+This defaults to 'lwppfw'.

+The $args parameter can be used to pass in additional arguments for the field in WordPress.
+A __label_for__ argument is generated automatically to create a <label> tag for the field.

-    $field2 = new SettingsField('Field Two', $viewView); // ID is lwppfw-field-two.
+    $field = new SettingsField('My Field', $viewView);

 #### SettingsSection

-After you have some fields defined you will want to create a section and add your fields to it.

-The SettingsSection constructor requires a title (string), view (View), and optionally takes a text domain (string).

-The title will be displays as the section header on the settings page automatically, you do not need to include it in the view.
+The SettingsSection constructor requires a title and View to be specified.
+Normally you can leave the view file for the section blank since WordPress will automatically display the section's title on the page.

     $section = new SettingsSection('Section One', $sectionView);

 #### Adding SettingsField to SettingsSection

 A single SettingsField or an array of SettingsField objects can be assigned to the SettingsSection by using the addFields() method.
-The addFields() method is chainable.

     $section->addFields($field1)->addFields($field2);